jstanley0/astro-timer/README.md

  - Fancy control knob

 Usage:
- - The select button cycles between parameters (exposure length, time between exposures, exposure count, mirror lockup time, half-press setting, and the options submenu).
+ - Press the Select button to cycle between parameters (exposure length, time between exposures, exposure count, and the options submenu).
-   Alternatively, you can press Select and rotate the knob to move through this menu in either direction.
+   Alternatively, you can hold Select and rotate the knob to move through this menu in either direction.
+ - The options submenu includes mirror lockup time, half-press setting (never, first shot in a series, every shot), brightness, encoder knob direction, and battery voltage).
- - When rotated, the fancy control knob adjusts the currently visible parameter.
+ - Rotate the fancy control knob to adjust the currently visible parameter.
-   If this parameter is exposure length or time between exposures, it adjusts it one stop at a time.
-It is possible to set the minutes and seconds to arbitrary values via the Set button.
+   If this parameter is exposure length or time between exposures, it will be adjusted in discrete stops.
+ - It is possible to set the minutes and seconds to arbitrary values via the Set button.
+   Press Set and the minutes value will flash.
+Turn the knob to set it to any value, then press Set again.
+The process will repeat for the seconds value.
- - When pressed in the main menu, the fancy control knob starts or stops the exposure sequence.
+ - Press the control knob in to start an exposure sequence, or enter/exit the options submenu.
- - When pressed in the options submenu, the knob returns to the main menu.
  - You can adjust display brightness at any time by holding Set and turning the knob.
- - Press Set while looking at "Opts" to save current settings.
+ - Press Set while looking at "Opts" to save current settings to non-volatile memory, where they will persist after changing batteries, etc.
  - While the exposure sequence is running,
-   - The set button or control knob adjust the display brightness.
+   - Turn the control knob adjust the display brightness.
-   - The select button toggles between displaying remaning time vs remaining exposure count.
+   - Press Select to toggle between displaying remaning time vs remaining exposure count.
+   - Push the control knob to stop the exposure sequence.
+ - Set the exposure count to 0 to take an unbounded number of shots.
+The counter will show the number of exposures complete, rather than the number remaining (i.e., counting up, not down).
+ - Push and hold the control knob to turn the device off.
+(Press any button to turn it back on later.)
+The device will power itself down after 20 minutes of inactivity.

 Parts:
- - Atmel ATMEGA328P microcontroller (a prior version used ATMEGA48 and the code still fits, but my original hardware was lost and my PCB house could surface- mount a '32 inexpensively)
+ - Atmel ATmega328P microcontroller (the program fits in ATmega88 or larger).
- - 4-digit 7-segment LED display (code assumes common anode; PCB uses COM-09483 from SparkFun, model YSD-439AR6B-35.
-The Lite-ON LTC-4627 and Para Light A-394 should also be compatible).
+ - 4-digit 7-segment LED display, common anode.
+The original PCB uses COM-09483 from SparkFun, model YSD-439AR6B-35.
+Other compatible devices include Lite-ON LTC-4627, Para Light A-394, Vishay TDCR1050M).
  - Suitable resistors to drive the LEDs (I use 470 ohms)
  - 3V power supply (e.g. 2x AAA batteries)
  - Two momentary-contact switches (Set and Select keys)